Today (March 5, 2014): British Airways Club World (business class) in Boeing 747-400 from LHR to PHX.

 As an entrée, I had the chicken tikka masala with dal makhani and jeera pulao rice.
 I tasted as good as it looked like.
 Come on, British Airways, you can do so much better than that!
 Can anybody tell me where’s the chicken in the picture? :-)

-For desert, I had the lemon and mascarpone tart with raspberry compote.
+For dessert, I had the lemon and mascarpone tart with raspberry compote.
 It tasted very good (and somehow compensated for the bad starter and entrée).
 I was also offered a bar of chocolate.

 90 minutes prior to landing, we were served afternoon tea, snacks (a selection of sandwiches featuring spiced pastrami with mustard, prawn mayonnaise, and eggs with spinach) and sweets (buttermilk or fruit scones with clotted cream, chocolate éclair, lemon cupcake and raspberry cream sponge).
 I am not a big fan of British Airways afternoon tea and snacks concept (especially not of the sandwiches served in a plastic container), and it was not different on this flight.